reHgoc/Simple-game-on-python--Source-Code-/README.md

 This project for learning code on python across game making.

-Game perhaps - moving player to portal, possition which randomly generate.
+Game targets - moving player to portal, possition which randomly generate.
 When player touch portal level ending.